PaVChid/web-dev/gitPush.md

 - Install github in you system<br><br>
-Check whether git is installed on your system
+Open up the terminal/CMD/Powershell andCheck whether git is installed on your system
 ```
 git status
 ```
-To start git version control on your directory
+To start git version control on your directory.
+Go to the directory you work on and execute the following command
 ```
 git init
 ```